AgoraIO-Community/Agora-RTC-SDK-for-Xamarin/README.md

 In this repo you will find binding projects for both versions - FULL and VOICE, difference is in support of video and size of lib

+first of all if you want to build - go to https://docs.agora.io/en/All/downloads?platform=All%20Platforms and download packages, then place xcframeworks/aar to /lib folders for needed platforms

 ## Sample App

 You can build and run OneToOne sample app available on [GitHub](https://github.com/DreamTeamMobile/Xamarin.Agora.Samples)